python-code-level/python-101/basics.rst

 Python basics (background for exam prep)

+Summary review and reminders

+- scalar, a data type that has a single value
+- natural numbers and factorials
+-
+-

+Main topics

 - Commands, Instruction list (IL) = complete set of the known commands
 - similarities between natural languages and machine languages
 - contains: alphabet, dictionary/lexis, syntax rules (is it valid?), semantic rules (does it make sense?)